All tours and trips

 As the main Jewish landmarks are located within a compact area, the tour is easy and not physically demanding.
 Optionally, the itinerary can be extended to include the Jerusalem Synagogue, built in the early 20th century in a striking Moorish Revival style.

-Art Nouveau and Avant-garde architecture and culture
+Art Nouveau and Avant-garde Architecture Walk

 Price: from 3.300 CZK (for 2 people) + admission to a selected cultural venue if this option is chosen